ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

     - test_suite_reporter
 ```

 All generated reports are written to `<build root>/artifacts/<context>`.
 Your Ceedling project file specifies `<build root>` as a required entry for any build.
 Your build's context defaults to `test`.
-Certain other plugins (e.g. `gcov`) provide a different context for test builds, gnerally named after themselves.
+Certain other test build plugins (e.g. GCov) provide a different context (e.g. `gcov`) for test builds, generally named after themselves.
 That is, for example, if this plugin is used in conjunction with a GCov coverage build, the reports will end up in a subdirectory other than `test/`, `gcov/`.

 # Configuration